The Agent Worm Becomes Stolen Compute

 From Fixed Exploits to Generated Strategy

 The paper, arXiv:2606.03811 [cs.CR], was submitted on June 2, 2026.
 The arXiv record lists the subjects as Cryptography and Security, Artificial Intelligence, and Machine Learning.
-Its core claim is narrow but consequential: a computer worm can be built around generated attack strategy rather than a fixed repertoire of exploit code.
+Its core claim is narrow but consequential: a contained proof-of-concept computer worm can be built around generated attack strategy rather than a fixed repertoire of exploit code.

 Traditional worms can be devastating, but they usually carry predetermined paths.
 Once defenders understand and patch those paths, propagation can be interrupted.
 Guan and coauthors instead study a proof-of-concept worm that observes a target, reasons over what it finds, tries a tailored route, and revises after failure.
 That moves the security question from "which exploit is in the binary?" to "what can the agent synthesize from the environment it is allowed to observe?"